 It may be necessary to make more significant modifications to the home to make it safe for your loved one.

 Such modifications include adding safety rails to stairways, tubs and toilets; installing ramps and widening doorways for wheelchair access; leveling floors; installing doorknobs and faucets that are easier to use

 When hiring a contractor to make home modifications, always be sure to get a background check and references on the contractor, get a written contract detailing all aspects of the project and agree on a payment schedule.
 Full payment should never be made upfront, and the final payment should not be made until all work is completed to satisfaction.

-For more information on home modifications, check out the U.S. Department of Health and Human Services Administration on Aging Home Modification Fact Sheet.
+For more information on home modifications, check out the The Administration for Community Living‘s Home Modification Fact Sheet.